greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gppkg.html.md

 :   For example: `gppkg --migrate /usr/local/greenplum-db-<old-version> /usr/local/greenplum-db-<new-version>`

-:   **Note:** In general, it is best to avoid using the `--migrate` option, and packages should be reinstalled, not migrated.
+:   > **Note** In general, it is best to avoid using the `--migrate` option, and packages should be reinstalled, not migrated.
 See [Upgrading from 6.x to a Newer 6.x Release](../../install_guide/upgrading.html#topic17).

 :   When migrating packages, these requirements must be met.